Salvation Army Clitheroe Center Womens Residential

 Salvation Army Clitheroe Center Womens Residential - Anchorage, AK

-Salvation Army Clitheroe Center Womens Residential is an addiction and mental health rehab center located at 1700 A Street in the 99501 zip code in Anchorage, AK.
+Salvation Army Clitheroe Center Womens Residential is a mental health and substance abuse treatment facility located at 1700 A Street in the 99501 zip code in Anchorage, AK.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Salvation Army Clitheroe Center Womens Residential include anger management, substance use counseling approach and 12-step rehab.
-Salvation Army Clitheroe Center Womens Residential provides short term inpatient rehab, residential rehab and long term residential rehab.
-It also provides residential treatment for substance abuse and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes internet use disorder treatment, gambling disorder treatment and general addiction disorder treatment.
+Some of the treatment approaches used by Salvation Army Clitheroe Center Womens Residential include matrix model, motivational incentives and counseling for substance abuse.
+Salvation Army Clitheroe Center Womens Residential provides residential rehab, short-term residential treatment and residential long term treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for gambling disorder, general addiction disorder treatment and treatment for internet use disorder.

 Address: 1700 A Street, Anchorage, AK 99501